CricketBr/Crickets-Shorthand-Site/orthic_consolidated_folder/orthic_consolidated_try01.md

 ---
 layout: page
 title: "Orthic Consolidated"
-subtitle: "Being an Improved and Expanded Consolidation of the Manual, Supplement, Teaching, and Revised Publications for Orthographic Cursive, aka the Cambridge System."
+subtitle: "Being an Improved and Expanded Consolidation of the Manual, Supplement, and Teaching Books for Orthographic Cursive, aka the Cambridge System."
 author: "CricketB, drawing from works by Hugh L Callendar, W Stevens, and E Clarey"
 toc: true
 toc_hmax: 6